 - Employers are forbidden to retaliate against employees who file age discrimination suits.

-- No policies can be made that result in penalizing older workers over younger employees.
+- No policies can be made that result in penalizing older workers for younger employees.

 Steps to Protecting Your Educational Institution